-Line 1 - Adjusted gross income.
-If your adjusted gross income is changing due to a federal change, you must attach proof of federal finalization.
+Line 1 - If your AGI is changing due to a federal change, you must attach proof of federal finalization.

-Note If you are changing Line 1 to take an NOL deduction, see "General Information" for additional details.
+=Note→ If you are changing Line 1 to take an NOL deduction, see "General Information" in these instructions for additional details.